PostHog/posthog.com/contents/tutorials/performance-marketing.md

 PostHog's tools for measuring and analyzing performance marketing helps you figure out if it is making a difference in your business, and make changes if not.
 Here are some recommendations on how you can use them to help make this happen.

-- **Compare channels** - Breaking down by channel enables you to compare and find out which ones are working and which aren’t.
+- **Compare channels:**  Breaking down by channel enables you to compare and find out which ones are working and which aren’t.
 This helps improve efficiency and informs future marketing strategy choices.

-- **Test new channels** - Without measurement, you won’t know how new channels are doing.
+- **Test new channels:** Without measurement, you won’t know how new channels are doing.
 This leads to unnecessary waste and inaccurate decisions.

-- **Improve existing channels** - Analyzing trends helps you adjust strategies and content in your channels based on what’s currently working.
+- **Improve existing channels:** Analyzing trends helps you adjust strategies and content in your channels based on what’s currently working.

 The ultimate goal of performance marketing is to help you make more money and grow your business.
 Measuring and tracking performance helps to ensure you’re on the right path toward achieving that goal.